screensavers-club/argos-docs/docs/hardware/assembly-guide/raspberry-pi.md

 ![Pi assembly](../../../static/img/assembly/pi1.png)

 :::tip Note
-Place the components in the same orientation as the components in the image.
-It is important that certain components are facing a certain direction.
+Place the components in the same orientation as the image.
+It is important to note the orientation of the components.
 :::

 Continue to the next page.